PCOS is the commonest endocrine disorder, affecting the women of child-bearing age.

 - It decreases androgenic features like acne, hirsutism, alopecia and acanthosis nigricans

-- It increases the insulin sensitivity and thus corrects lipid metabolism and reduces dyslipidemia
+- Increases the insulin sensitivity and thus corrects lipid metabolism and reduces dyslipidemia

-- It induces ovulation and thus enhances fertility outcomes
+- Induces ovulation and thus enhances fertility outcomes

 CYSTOLIB NUTRA Tablets – A phytonutraceutical for liberation from ovarian cysts